 This policy is part of the larger educational effort at Quinnipiac University in which community members learn and practice ethical behavior.
-All members of the Quinnipiac University community are expected to commit themselves to personal and academic integrity and to the five fundamental values by
+All members of the Quinnipiac University community are expected to commit themselves to personal and academic integrity and to the six fundamental values by:

-- · Being honest in what they say, don't say, do and don't do - · Trusting others and being worthy of trust - · Acting responsibly and expecting responsible behavior from others - Treating other members of the community fairly, and expecting fair consequences when mistakes are made - Treating other members of the community and the educational process with respect, and expecting respect for oneself, one's views and one's abilities.
+- Being honest in what they say, don't say, do and don't do - · Trusting others and being worthy of trust - Acting responsibly and expecting responsible behavior from others - Treating other members of the community fairly, and expecting fair consequences when mistakes are made - Treating other members of the community and the educational process with respect, and expecting respect for oneself, one's views and one's abilities.

 In keeping with these values, Quinnipiac University expects its community members to comply with the usual expectations for honest academic work.
-In general, community members
+In general, community members:

-- · May not cheat on any work - · Must properly cite sources in all academic work

-- May not provide or procure unauthorized assistance on any assignment or test - · May not falsify or alter university documents, tests or assignments - · May not impede the coursework of any other student - May not do any other thing that violates or allows another person to violate the accepted standards of academic integrity.
-(See Appendix I for more details on specific violations (p.
-47).)
+- · May not cheat on any work - · Must properly cite sources in all academic work - May not provide or procure unauthorized assistance on any assignment or test - · May not falsify or alter university documents, tests or assignments - · May not impede the coursework of any other student - May not do any other thing that violates or allows another person to violate the accepted standards of academic integrity.

-Students, faculty and staff also should promote integrity by
+Students, faculty and staff also should promote integrity by: